dsa-ntc/northwestarkansas.github.io/_pages/public-transit-wg.md

 ---
 layout: page
-title: "Public Transit Working Group"
+title: "Public Transit"
 permalink: /public-transit-wg/
 ---
+---

+The Public Transit working group is focused on getting public transit in NWA.
+Check our [Events Calendar](/calendar/) for meeting dates!